Enhancing Conformal Prediction via Class Similarity: Experiments

 \item {AIR} (Accumulating Inference Rule): Inspired by the \textit{Climbing Inference Rule} \citep{goren2024hierarchical}, which climbs the hierarchy from a predicted leaf node to its parent until reaching a conformalized threshold that guarantees coverage.
 The exact approach of \citep{goren2024hierarchical} does not suit the two-level superclass structure of CIFAR-100 and Living-17, as it often leads to the inclusion of all classes.
 To address this, \textit{we develop an improved variant}.
 Instead of climbing to the parent, it accumulates mass onto the next superclass with the highest probability, effectively applying conformal prediction at the superclass level rather than the class level.

 \item {MA-CS} (Model-Agnostic Class-Similarity): The standard CP algorithm augmented with our binary regularization term, as described in Section~\ref{sec:method}.
 To select the regularization parameter $\lambda$, we split the calibration set into two equal size sets: $\hat{q}$-calibration (used to compute $\hat{q}$), and $\lambda$-evaluation (used to evaluate performance for different $\lambda$ values).
-We then iterate over a predefined set of $\lambda$ values and choose the one that achieves the smallest set size on the $\lambda$-evaluation set.
+We iterate over a predefined set of $\lambda$ values and choose the one that achieves the smallest set size on the $\lambda$-evaluation set.

 \item {MS-CS} (Model-Specific Class-Similarity): The standard CP algorithm combined with our regularization term based on the model-specific similarity matrix, as detailed in Section~\ref{sec:method_MS}.
 The regularization parameter $\lambda$ is set using the same procedure as in {MA-CS}.